-Plymouth Borough Council Homes
+Plymouth Council Homes

-Children's establishments run by Plymouth Borough Council.
+Children's establishments run (at some time in their history) by Plymouth Council.

 - Astor Hall, Devonport

 - Stoke Damerel (Devonport) Union / Plymouth Council Receiving Home, Stoke House, Ford Hill, Devonport*

 - Plymouth Union/Council Receiving Home, 13 Hill Park Crescent, Plymouth*